reetamm/cybertraining/year-3-projects/team-1/README.md

 **Instructions on how to run the code**

-The following ancillary files should be in the same folder as the R scripts:
+The following data and ancillary files should be in the same folder as the R scripts:
 **viterbi_potomac_julsep4state** - the Viterbi output from MVNHMM
 **params.json** - Parameter file extracted from MVNHMM output
 **PotomacJulSep** - The historical data
 **latlong** - File with latitude and longitude data
+**PotomacJulSep** - historical data

 **01 - gammacorrels.R**
 Set values for line numbers 7-21, for the User Inputs section.
 Explanation for each variable is in the file.